 4.3 Strengthen local fertilizer ordinances and improve compliance

 Key Message: Sarasota County was among the first in the state to enact local restrictions on fertilizer use to protect water quality.
-The ordinance could be substantially strengthened by additional provisions to require point-of-sale educational signage on proper fertilizer use to promote greater awareness and compliance.
+The ordinance could be substantially strengthened by requiring point-of-sale educational signage to promote greater awareness and compliance.

 Importance

-Sarasota County’s 2007 adoption of the Urban Fertilizer Ordinance placed it at the forefront of statewide efforts to promote responsible fertilizer practices to protect water quality.
-Though the Sarasota County Stormwater Environmental Utility and its partners provide significant educational outreach, ordinance messaging is countered by the widespread availability of non-compliant products during the summer rainy season ban on use, contradictory information provided to consumers by retailers and manufacturers, and lack of any meaningful enforcement.
-Twelve years after the original adoption, we recognize the need to strengthen the ordinance, prioritize appropriate levels of enforcement, and increase public awareness.
+Sarasota County’s 2007 adoption of the Urban Fertilizer Ordinance placed it at the forefront of statewide efforts to promote responsible fertilizer practices.
+Although Sarasota County Stormwater Environmental Utility and its partners provide significant educational outreach, ordinance messaging is countered by the widespread availability of non-compliant products during the summer rainy season ban, contradictory information from retailers and manufacturers, and lack of meaningful enforcement.
+Almost two decades on, the need to strengthen the ordinance, prioritize enforcement, and increase public awareness has become evident.

 Overview

-In 2007, unincorporated Sarasota County, the Town of Longboat Kay, and the incorporated Cities of Sarasota, Venice and North Port adopted ordinances to regulate the use of fertilizer, including the following common provisions:
+In 2007, Sarasota County, the Town of Longboat Kay, and the Cities of Sarasota, Venice and North Port adopted ordinances to regulate the use of fertilizer, including the following common provisions:

 The effectiveness of Sarasota County’s ordinance is diminished by the fact that retailers are free to sell non-compliant fertilizers during the summer while providing no notice to the consumer that use of the product during that time is a violation of the law.
 Some retailers even post signage informing customers that summer is the best time to fertilize.
-Enforcement of the local ordinance occurs only in response to citizen reports of non-compliance, so in effect the ordinance is voluntary — for those who even know about it.
-Twelve years after adoption, the voluntary nature of the fertilizer ordinance has failed to inspire compliance at a scale necessary to reduce fertilizer runoff into waterways.
+Enforcement of the local ordinance occurs only in response to citizen reports of non-compliance, so in effect the ordinance is voluntary.
+A 2024 UF/IFAS Center for Public Issues state-wide poll revealed that only 23% of residents were aware of their local fertilizer ordinance.
+Almost two decades after adoption, the voluntary nature of the fertilizer ordinance has failed to inspire compliance at a scale necessary to reduce fertilizer runoff into waterways.

 Retailers stock and sell fertilizer formulas that do not comply with Sarasota County’s fertilizer ordinance.
 Source: Iakov Filimonov